Atrocities in the Congo Free State: Mutilation and brutality

-The Congo Free State's militarized enforcement forces (including Belgian officers and company troops) systematically used lethal force to enforce rubber collection quotas.
-Drawing on missionary reports and colonial memoirs, historian Adam Hochschild described hand-severing and hostage-taking as deliberate state policy: when a village “refused to submit to the rubber regime,” state or company troops sometimes “shot everyone in sight” so that neighbouring communities would “get the message.”
+The Congo Free State's military apparatus (including Belgian officers and company troops) systematically used mutilative force to intimidate, punish, and control the local population.
+Drawing on missionary reports and colonial memoirs, historian Adam Hochschild described hand-severing and hostage-taking as deliberate state policy: when a village "refused to submit to the rubber regime" state or company troops sometimes "shot everyone in sight" so that neighbouring communities would "get the message".